 Housing costs in Townsend are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Delaware.

-Townsend is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Townsend is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Townsend is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Townsend who work in office and administrative support (13.36%), healthcare (11.77%), and management occupations (9.56%).
+There are especially a lot of people living in Townsend who work in office and administrative support (14.57%), management occupations (12.40%), and healthcare (9.71%).

 Also of interest is that Townsend has more people living here who work in computers and math than 95% of the places in the US.

 Townsend is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Townsend is an extremely ethnically-diverse town.
 The people who call Townsend home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Townsend residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Townsend include German, Italian, English, and African.
+Important ancestries of people in Townsend include German, Italian, Polish, and English.

 The most common language spoken in Townsend is English.
 Other important languages spoken here include African languages and Spanish.